Akarsh654/Akarsh654.github.io/experience.md

                 <p><em><b>Oct 2022 - Aug 2023</b></em></p>
                 <p><em><b>Roles and Responsibilites: </b></em></p>
                 <ul>
-                <li> Performed cross-correlation analysis to capture time lags and key trends in weather patterns in different seasons </li>
+                <li> Conducted cross-correlation analysis to identify temporal patterns and time lags within seasonal weather data. </li>
-                <li> Built an RNN model to predict the weather for upcoming months in Alberta using time series data  </li>
+                <li> Built an RNN model to predict the weather for upcoming months in Alberta using time series data.  </li>
-                <li> Built a system to fetch live weather data using OpenWeatherMap API </li>
+                <li> Engineered a real-time weather data retrieval system using the OpenWeatherMap API to support ongoing analysis and forecasting efforts. </li>
-                <li> Used Yolov8 to perform object detection to detect cows </li>
+                <li> Used Yolov8 to perform object detection to detect cows. </li>
-                <li> Used contour detection, morphological operations, and binary masks to detect high-temperature regions in the cow </li>
+                <li> Used contour detection, morphological operations, and binary masks to detect high-temperature regions in the cow. </li>
-                <li> Performed image segmentation to determine the noses </li>
+                <li> Performed image segmentation to determine the noses. </li>
-                <li> Used Convolutional Neural Networks (VGG16) for feature extraction from the nose and eye masks of the cows </li>
+                <li> Utilized Convolutional Neural Networks (VGG16) for feature extraction from cow nose and eye masks, </li>
-                <li> Used K-Means Clustering to cluster the cows into high-stress, medium-stress, and low-stress </li>
+                <li> Employed K-Means Clustering to categorize cows into distinct stress levels - high-stress, medium-stress, and low-stress - based on gathered data and analysis. </li>
                 </ul>
             </td>
         </tr>